marthenlt/graalvm-reliance-india-workshop-13082020/README.md

 > cd micronaut-creating-first-graal-app/complete
 >```

-## 1. Creating native image inside Docker
+## Exercise 3.1: Creating native image inside Docker

 With this approach you only need to build the fatjar and then use Docker to build the native image.